How to Write a Follow-up Email (That People Actually Respond To)

 Engaging

-Most email recipients receive an average of 121 emails a day.
+Most email recipients receive many emails a day.
 In other words, you must be brutal about determining whether an email is worthy of readers’ time and attention.

 If an email wastes readers’ time, it can hurt your relationship with your prospect.
 In other words, you should ensure that every email you send is direct and clear.
 In the first step, you defined a clear objective for your email, so use it to get right to the point.

-Your recipient will appreciate that you respect their time, so you will be much likelier to receive a response.
+Your recipient will appreciate that you respect their time, so you will be much more likely to receive a response.
 It also helps you build positive feelings.

 Every business delegates responsibilities in different ways.
 In some companies, sales professionals are responsible to write a follow-up email.
 In others, the marketing team might be responsible for creating templates and drafts.

-Whichever method you choose to follow, it’s important that your emails maintain top quality.
-To make sure everything is correct, you’ll want to enlist the help of a copywriter, so you can put your best foot forward by writing an amazing email.
+Whichever method you choose to follow, it is important that your emails maintain top quality.
+To make sure everything is correct, you will want to enlist the help of a copywriter, so you can put your best foot forward by writing an amazing email.

 When it comes to email marketing, perseverance is key.
 A study from Iko System demonstrates that the sixth email in a marketing sequence can receive a huge boost in terms of the response rate.